SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 If you do not want to use the SonarQube Quality Gate Check Pipe, you can instruct the scanner to wait for the SonarQube Quality Gate status at the end of the analysis.
 To enable this, pass the `-Dsonar.qualitygate.wait=true` parameter to the scanner in the `bitbucket-pipelines.yml` file.

 This will make the analysis step poll SonarQube regularly until the Quality Gate is computed.
 This will increase your pipeline duration.
 Note that, if the Quality Gate is red, this will make the analysis step fail, even if the actual analysis itself is successful.
 We advise only using this parameter when necessary (for example, to block a deployment pipeline if the Quality Gate is red).
-It should not be used to report the Quality Gate status in a pull request, as this is already done with pull request decoration.
+It should not be used to report the Quality Gate status in a pull request.

 You can set the `sonar.qualitygate.timeout` property to an amount of time (in seconds) that the scanner should wait for a report to be processed.
 The default is 300 seconds.

 ### For more information
 For more information on configuring your build with Bitbucket Pipelines, see the [Configure bitbucket-pipelines.yml](https://support.atlassian.com/bitbucket-cloud/docs/configure-bitbucket-pipelinesyml/) documentation provided by Atlassian.

+<<<<<<< HEAD
 ## Adding Pull Request decoration to Bitbucket Cloud

 After creating and installing your OAuth consumer above, you can add pull request decoration to show your Quality Gate and analysis metrics directly in Bitbucket Cloud.